Chaithanya449/Dimensionality-reduction-with-PCA-and-clustering-wines-using-K-Means./README.md

-# Dimensionality-reduction-with-PCA-and-clustering-wines-using-K-Means.
 🍷 Wine Dataset Clustering using PCA & K-Means
-📌 Project Overview

-This project demonstrates how Principal Component Analysis (PCA) can be used for dimensionality reduction and how K-Means Clustering can help in grouping similar wines.

-The main goal is to simplify the high-dimensional wine dataset into fewer features using PCA, and then apply clustering to discover natural groupings.
-This project is a hands-on implementation of Unsupervised Machine Learning.
-⚙️ Key Steps
-1.Data Preprocessing
-2.Loaded the Wine dataset.
-3.Handled feature scaling using StandardScaler.
-4.Dimensionality Reduction with PCA
-5.Reduced high-dimensional features into 2 principal components.
-6.Retained maximum variance for better visualization.
-7.Clustering with K-Means
-8.Implemented K-Means to group wines into clusters.
-9.Used PCA components to visualize clustering in 2D.
-10.Visualization
-🛠️ Tech Stack
-Python
-NumPy, Pandas
-Scikit-learn (PCA, KMeans, StandardScaler)
-📊 Results & Insights
-PCA successfully reduced dimensionality while preserving variance.
-K-Means clustering revealed meaningful groupings in the dataset.
-Visualization showed distinct clusters of wines in the PCA-reduced space.
-Matplotlib & Seaborn for visualization
+This project applies Principal Component Analysis (PCA) for dimensionality reduction and K-Means Clustering to group wines based on their features.
+The purpose is to simplify high-dimensional data into fewer components while still retaining meaningful variance, making clustering more effective and visualization possible in 2D.
+The workflow involved preprocessing the data, applying PCA, running K-Means, and visualizing the resulting clusters.
+One of the challenges faced was selecting the optimal number of clusters and ensuring minimal information loss during dimensionality reduction.
+Future improvements could include experimenting with other clustering algorithms like DBSCAN or Hierarchical Clustering, and comparing PCA with t-SNE or UMAP.
+In conclusion, this project demonstrates how combining dimensionality reduction and clustering provides powerful insights into complex datasets in an unsupervised learning setting.